10 Creative Ways to Thank Your Teachers During Teacher Appreciation Week

 7. Create a Spotify playlist for teachers

+Teacher appreciation ideas for staff don’t need to be limited to physical gifts.
 Spice up your teachers’ morning commutes or planning period with a customized Spotify playlist full of good music!
 Easily create a playlist with holiday favorites, throwback jams, or even the year’s favorite hits!
 To go above and beyond, create a variety of playlists and challenge teachers to a blind date with a mixtape!
-Label each playlist with a music genre, mood, or “Sounds like..” and let teachers pick the one that sounds the most exciting to them!
+Label each playlist with a music genre, mood, or “Sounds like...” and let teachers pick the one that sounds the most exciting to them!

 8. Layout a breakfast buffet for teachers